nucleuscloud/neosync/docs/docs/guides/troubleshooting.md

 - none

 Note, Neosync uses `slog/logger` for all of it's logging and does not natively support `trace`.
 The adapter will set it to debug level - 1.

+**Note** - When turning on database logging, the statements **include arguments**.
+So if planning to run this in any production environment, you may leak, PII or other sensitive information.